Bryan Knight reports on the 20th anniversary of the Macpherson Report that labelled the Met ‘Institutional Racism’

 unearthed the reality of racism that black communities had endured in Britain

 After a press conference held between Lawrence’s parents and the visiting South African President, Nelson Mandela, the case received significant media coverage.
-Only in 2012, were two of the original suspects found guilty and sentenced for the murder.
-The police investigation, and subsequent Macpherson report, unearthed the reality of racism that black communities had endured in Britain.
+Only in 2012 were two of the original suspects found guilty and sentenced for the murder.
+The police investigation, and subsequent Macpherson

 The 1999 report conducted by Macpherson, a retired high court judge, received testimonies from over 80 witnesses.
 Macpherson not only condemned the Met for ‘institutional racism’ but also stressed the need for the police force to rebuild its relationship with ethnic minority communities.
 The report had stated that the issue was “worse than individual acts of racism” and that the police had been tainted by prejudice and “incompetence”.